 Another general rule of thumb is to capture as much data relevant to Procurement as you can before you know how to use it.
 Don’t wait for your data quality to be perfect.
 Instead, assume that AI technologies can help you interpret and improve historic data quality over time.
 The key is to collect more data for AI to interpret.
 The more data you give AI to train on, the better results you’re likely to get.

 In its current state, AI and machine learning are very good at narrow use-cases.
 You can utilize machine learning to categorize Procurement costs based on invoice line items, but you’re not likely to have AI take over complex supplier negotiations.
 Evaluate which routine tasks require a lot of your procurement team’s time but have clear outcomes on performance.

-While AI has a lot of potentials to improve Procurement’s performance over time, there are still many uncertainties.
-Be open to experiment.
+While AI has the potential to improve Procurement performance over time, there are still many uncertainties.
+Be open to experimenting.
 Consider giving emerging AI technology specialists challenges and training samples of your data.
 Allow for mistakes and learning, and focus on the expected business benefits.
 Recognize also that technology is developing at a fast pace, so failed experiments of tomorrow can be possible with the new AI methods of today.

 Enable Human + Machine Collaboration